WordPress Plugins For Managing WordPress Post Revisions

 WP-Optimize

-In addition to performing tasks such as cleaning redundant page and post revisions and checking if the database tables need optimization, WP Optimize also lets you perform the following maintenance tasks:
+In addition to cleaning unnecessary post and page revisions and checking if your WP database tables need optimization, WP Optimize also lets you perform the following:

 - Option to add or remove link on WP admin bar